heretate/heretate.github.io/_posts/2022-06-20-first-big-update.md

   - react
 ---

-It's been a while since the birth of this site...did a lot of tinkering around but I thought I'd provide a mini-showcase of some of my more recent efforts.
+It's been a while since I started this site...did a lot of tinkering around but I thought I'd provide a mini-showcase of some of my more recent efforts.
 Added a link to two projects that I've worked on.
 In addition, I've also incorporated the react project into the website.
 The goal will be for it to turn into a more holistic platform for all my react projects :).

 ```javascript
 const howDoIGetThisThingWorking = (thing) => {